SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 and the ``Apartment`` instance has a strong reference to the ``Person`` instance.
-Therefore, when you break the strong references held by the ``john`` and ``unit4A`` variables, the reference counts do not drop to zero, and the instances are not deallocated by ARC:
+Therefore, when you break the strong references held by the ``john`` and ``unit4A`` variables, the reference counts don't drop to zero, and the instances are not deallocated by ARC:

 .. testcode:: referenceCycles